 By Karisa Macias / Marketing Manager, Rio SEO

-Rio SEO’s Bill Connard, VP of local search solutions, and Tyler Ludwig, interactive marketing manager, offered great insights on how to not only measure the effectiveness of local SEO efforts, but also how to quickly track local search performance with automated reports.
+Rio SEO’s Bill Connard, VP of local search solutions, and Tyler Ludwig, interactive marketing manager, offered great insights.
+They shared how to measure the effectiveness of local SEO efforts but also how to quickly track local search performance with automated reports.

-Roll-up reporting is key for brand marketers trying to better understand how their syndicated local data is performing in organic search across the key search engines, niche directories, mobile apps, in-car GPS devices, and review sites.
-This is incredibly useful for those who manage multiple locations and want to be able to see all of their data in 1 single report – as opposed to having to go through to each report individually.
+Roll-up reporting is key for brand marketers.
+They must try to better understand how their syndicated local data is performing in organic search.
+This includes across the key search engines, niche directories, mobile apps, in-car GPS devices, and review sites.
+A digital marketing reporting dashboard is incredibly useful for those who manage multiple locations and want to be able to see all of their data in 1 single report – as opposed to having to go through to each report individually.

 Tracking across major search engines and data aggregators, as well as niche directories and websites, doesn’t have to be a time-consuming, fragmented process.
 It all boils down to a quick process: plan, do, review.

 The 3-Step Process to KPI Measurement for Maximum ROI